felipetio/boo-vimfiles/README.markdown

 As usual, fork-commit-pullrequest and explain why your commit should enter here.

-Any commit that weren't discussed previously will be deleted without warning.
+Any commit that wasn't discussed previously will be deleted without warning.